MERNDevTinkal/tinkal-engineer-portfolio/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-See the `LICENSE` file for more details (if one is present, otherwise assume MIT).
+You can create a `LICENSE` file with the MIT license text if you wish.

 ## 🙏 Acknowledgements